craftercms/docs/source/reference/modules/deployer/index.rst

 resolves its jacket at ``/site/documents/contracts/2024-contract.xml``, extracts the XML content of the jacket, and indexes everything under ``/static-assets/documents/contracts/2024-contract.pdf``

-See below for an example of configuring jackets.
+Below is an example Deployer configuration for jackets.
 Note that in the example below, jacket files live under ``/site/documents``:

 .. code-block:: yaml
     :caption: *CRAFTER_HOME/bin/crafter-deployer/config/base-target.yaml*
     :linenos:
-    :emphasize-lines: 10-12
+    :emphasize-lines: 15-17, 60-62

+    target:
+    ...
+      search:
+        openSearch:
+        ...
         binary:
           # The list of binary file mime types that should be indexed
           supportedMimeTypes:
             - application/pdf
             - application/msword
             - application/vnd.openxmlformats-officedocument.wordprocessingml.document
             - application/vnd.ms-excel
             - application/vnd.ms-powerpoint
             - application/vnd.openxmlformats-officedocument.presentationml.presentation
           # The regex path patterns for the metadata ("jacket") files of binary/document files
           metadataPathPatterns:
             - ^/?site/documents/.+\.xml$
           # The regex path patterns for binary/document files that are stored remotely
           remoteBinaryPathPatterns: &remoteBinaryPathPatterns
             # HTTP/HTTPS URLs are only indexed if they contain the protocol (http:// or https://).
 Protocol relative
             # URLs (like //mydoc.pdf) are not supported since the protocol is unknown to the back-end indexer.
             - ^(http:|https:)//.+$
             - ^/remote-assets/.+$
           # The regex path patterns for binary/document files that should be associated to just one metadata file and are
           # dependant on that parent metadata file, so if the parent is deleted the binary should be deleted from the index
           childBinaryPathPatterns: *remoteBinaryPathPatterns
           # The XPaths of the binary references in the metadata files
           referenceXPaths:
             - //item/key
             - //item/url

-|
+          # Setting specific for authoring indexes
+          authoring:
+            # Xpath for the internal name field
+            internalName:
+              xpath: '*/internal-name'
+              includePatterns:
+                - ^/?site/.+$
+                - ^/?static-assets/.+$
+                - ^/?remote-assets/.+$
+                - ^/?scripts/.+$
+                - ^/?templates/.+$
+            contentType:
+              xpath: '*/content-type'
+            # Same as for delivery but include images and videos
+            supportedMimeTypes:
+              - application/pdf
+              - application/msword
+              - application/vnd.openxmlformats-officedocument.wordprocessingml.document
+              - application/vnd.ms-excel
+              - application/vnd.ms-powerpoint
+              - application/vnd.openxmlformats-officedocument.presentationml.presentation
+              - application/x-subrip
+              - image/*
+              - video/*
+              - audio/*
+              - text/x-freemarker
+              - text/x-groovy
+              - text/javascript
+              - text/css
+            # The regex path patterns for the metadata ("jacket") files of binary/document files
+            metadataPathPatterns:
+              - ^/?site/documents/.+\.xml$
+            binaryPathPatterns:
+              - ^/?static-assets/.+$
+              - ^/?remote-assets/.+$
+              - ^/?scripts/.+$
+              - ^/?templates/.+$
+            # Look into all XML descriptors to index all binary files referenced
+            binarySearchablePathPatterns:
+              - ^/?site/.+\.xml$
+            # Additional metadata such as contentLength, content-type specific metadata
+            metadataExtractorPathPatterns:
+              - ^/?site/.+$
+            excludePathPatterns:
+              - ^/?config/.*$
+            # Include all fields marked as remote resources (S3, Box, CMIS)
+            referenceXPaths:
+              - //item/key
+              - //item/url
+              - //*[@remote="true"]

 """""""
 Example